-A study progress plan is an overview (only MSD) of the successfully completed and sometines planned courses.
-It is required for some applications, e.g. application for the recognition of academic achievements, etc. It can also be helpful for your own study plan; templates are available as downloads MSD 2017 / MSD 2010.
+A study progress plan is an overview of the successfully completed and sometines planned courses.
+It is required for some applications, or for the CP check, etc. Template is available as download MSD 2017 (box "forms and templates")

 You will receive the transcript of records (German = Datenabschrift) shortly after or before the start of the new semester as download on MOnA.
 The document provides an overview of the accreditation of academic achievements within the past semester.